Mernda Park Primary School

 Home Learning

-You can: read to your child, listen to your child read or have your child read to you.
+You can: read to your child, listen to your child read or have your child read with you.
 Talk to your child about their reading.
 It’s fun to discuss storyline, characters, setting and predict what is going to happen next.

 Picture